danger/swift/Documentation/reference/structs/GitHubUser.md

 public let userType: UserType
 ```

-> The type of user: user or organization.
+> The type of user: user, organization, or bot.